kltm/how-to-write-an-awesome-issue/README.md

 Heading out with that train of thought, how does one write a good/useful issue that will stand the test of time?
-A good rule of thumb is that a ticket title should at least contain: *frequency*, *location*, and an *problem, action, or outcome*.
+A good rule of thumb is that a ticket title should at least contain: *frequency*, *location*, and a *problem, action, or outcome*.
 A ticket body itself should ideally contain *what is*, what *should be*,and the steps to *reproduce* the issues from scratch for the target audience (the developers), as well as as much associated *context* as feasible.